 I have managed my business development/client outreach the same way.
-I chose activities I enjoyed (primarily ABA committee activities and speaking & presentations).
+I chose activities I enjoyed (primarily American Bar Association committee activities and speaking and presentations).
 If that worked, great; if not, so be it.
 It seems to have worked, perhaps because I enjoyed what I was doing.

 I must give credit to Carla Witzel.
 She was an amazing role model (smarter than anyone I know) and was a best buddy at the office.
 If you can find someone like that, latch on.